 Interactive and Open Public Space

-Corresponding to the partially receding north side of the Red Building, the Museum and the U-shaped Red Building complex form an spatial enclosure and a interactive relation in form, indicating the historical echo and correspondence for the last century.
+Corresponding to the partially receding north side of the Red Building, the Museum and the U-shaped Red Building complex form a spatial enclosure and an interactive relation in form, indicating the historical echo and correspondence for the last century.
 No effort is spared to build the Museum into a friendly and open public space.

 The connectivity of the buildings enables the extension and access to the southern and northern axis of the cultural area of Shouyi.
-Stepping along the stairs, citizens can go through the Museum, enjoying the closer relation with the architecture, and the closer relation between the architecture and the city.
+Stepping along the stairs, citizens can go to the Museum, enjoying the close relationship with the architecture, and the close relationship between the architecture and the city.

 Unity of Architectural Structure

 Highly Unified Form and Structure

 Folded plates and steel frame structure were adopted.
 The triangular batter posts on the building exterior act not only as the support of the outer curtain wall, but also the vertical support of the building.
 This unified design forms the regular but pillar-less exhibition hall and public space and finally achieves the perfect unity between architecture and structure.

 As for the folded plates and steel frame components, control line together with node detailing were used, which saved 45 days for the construction of the steel structure.
 Interconnected welded joints were used to connect all the folded plates and steel structure to form the space, which saved the construction period as well as the cost by RMB 1,800,000 compared with the cast iron joints.

 Carry forward the Shouyi Spirit